-defpri The default priority at which the task we built or installed to run. vas
+defpri The default priority at which the task was built or installed to run.

 STATUS The task's status flags.
-These a identified in Table 3-6. ire
+These are identified in Table 3-6.

 TI The initiating terminal.

 IOC The decimal I/O count for the task.

-BIO The decimal count of I/O buffered by t terminal driver and Executive. :he
+BIO The decimal count of I/O buffered by the terminal driver and Executive.

 EFLG Local event flags.

 pswval The Processor Status Word.

 pcval The Program Counter.

-REGS The contents of the task's other register If the task was spawned by another task, t name of the parent task is also displayed. 's. :he
+REGS The contents of the task's other registers.
+If the task was spawned by another task, the name of the parent task is also displayed.